CHILD CARE RESOURCE & REFERRAL PROGRAM

 The CCRR Resource Lending Library is a great place for teachers, parents and caregivers to find useful tools that will encourage children’s healthy development and learning.
 If there are items that you think would be useful additions to the library let us know.
 CCRR will also deliver resources to designated community drop boxes in Skidegate, Port Clements, Old Massett and Sandspit.
 If you have other accessibility needs please contact us and we will do our best to meet your needs.Browse Our Library

 My name is Winnie Tsai and I have been with the Child Care Resource and Referral Program since September 2017 (with a not so brief 18-month leave inbetween).
 I love working with children and started my journey on Haida Gwaii as an Elementary School Teacher at the Living and Learning School.
 I have a background in Outdoor and Experiential Education (Primary/Junior Grades) from Queen’s University in Kingston, Ontario and love spending time outdoors.
 I am so grateful to be living on beautiful Haida territory with my family since 2015.

-In my year with IWS I have completed multiple training opportunities that will allow me to expand the programming we offer to the Haida Gwaii Community.
-I am trained to facilitate Safe Spaces, The Parent Child Mother Goose Program, Positive Discipline, Roots of Empathy and Too Hot For Tots.
+I have completed multiple training opportunities that will allow me to expand the programming we offer to the Haida Gwaii Community.
+I am trained to facilitate Safe Spaces, The Parent Child Mother Goose Program, Positive Discipline, Roots of Empathy, Too Hot For Tots and Let’s Talk.